 - 1 cup chocolate chips (I used Ghirardelli 60% Cacao Bittersweet Chocolate chips in this recipe)

 - 1 cup crushed ruffled potato chips (coarse crush, not fine crush)

 - Combine flour, baking soda, baking powder and salt.
 Add to mixing bowl and mix until combined.

 - By hand add the chocolate chips and the potato chips.
 Fold in until evenly distributed.

 - Use a quick release scoop to scoop balls of dough onto a cookie sheet (Make sure it's a cookie sheet that will fit into your refrigerator.)

 - When you're ready to bake, preheat oven to 350 degrees F.

 - Bake for 9 minutes.
 Remove from oven and cool on cookie sheet for 5 minutes before transfering to a wire rack to cool completely.

 I used a 2 tablespoon quick release scoop for these cookies.
 I baked them at 350 degrees for 9 minutes.
-Cool the cookies to cool on the pan for 5 minutes before transfering to a wire rack to cool completely.
+Cool the cookies on the pan for 5 minutes before transferring to a wire rack to cool completely.
 The cookies will firm up as they cool.

-Store baked cookies in an airtight container if there is any to store!
+Store baked cookies in an airtight container!
 Review my tips in the post about storing un-baked cookie dough.